We've installed traffic lights at the intersection of Yaldhurst, Riccarton and Main South roads (Church Corner).

-We're installing traffic lights at the intersection to help reduce the risk of a crash for people turning right.
-This will retain the left and right hand turns from Main South Road to Riccarton and Yaldhurst roads.
+We installed traffic lights at the intersection, which will help to help reduce the risk of a crash for people turning right.
+This retains the left and right hand turns from Main South Road to Riccarton and Yaldhurst roads.

 Our work also includes adding marked cycle lanes, a signalised pedestrian and cycle crossing, a short section of bus lane on Riccarton Road, and speed humps on all approaches to the intersection.

-See the work notice(external link) or our Newsline story(external link) for more information about this work.
+See our Newsline story(external link) for more information about this work.

 We consulted on three new options(external link) for the Yaldhurst Rd, Riccarton Rd and Main South Rd intersection in October and November 2024.
 The elected Council approved Option C - Traffic lights with signalised pedestrian crossing on 4 December 2024(external link).